1.Introduction

 - Average price: ¥17,713 (Approx. $118)

-In this survey, TIBHAR recorded the third-highest average price among all brands.
+TIBHAR recorded the third-highest average price among all brands in this survey.

-- This includes signature models associated with the Lebrun brothers.
+- Several of these are signature models associated with the Lebrun brothers.

-- These high-end carbon blades appear to be one of the reasons behind the brand’s high average price.
+- These premium carbon blades contribute significantly to the brand’s high average price.

 (9)DONIC (Germany)

-Finally, we come to the German brand DONIC.
-The company is well known among table tennis fans for sponsoring legendary Swedish players such as Jan-Ove Waldner and Jörgen Persson during the golden era of Swedish table tennis.
+DONIC is a long-established German brand known for sponsoring legendary Swedish players such as Jan-Ove Waldner and Jörgen Persson.

 - Number of products: 37